Market

 The Company's Board of Directors is responsible for the matters stated in section 134(5) of

-Income, Cash Flows and Changes in Equity of die Company in accordance with the Ind AS
+Income, Cash Flows and Changes in Equity of the Company in accordance with the Ind

 Standards specified under Section 133 of the Act.
 This responsibility also includes

-safeguarding of the assets of die Company and for preventing and detecting frauds and
+for safeguarding of the assets of the Company and for preventing and detecting frauds

-other irregularities; selection and application of appropriate accounting policies; making
+and other irregularities; selection and application of appropriate accounting policies;

-judgments and estimates that are reasonable and prudent; and design, implementation and
+making judgments and estimates that are reasonable and prudent; and design,

 In preparing the Financial Statements, management is responsible for assessing the

-Those Board of Directors are also responsible for overseeing die Company's financial
+Those Board of Directors are also responsible for overseeing the Company's financial

 reporting process.